 Jeff is a collector of vinyl records in the areas of jazz, soul and R&B. Much to his wife’s chagrin, he even built special heavy duty shelving units to hold vinyl records purchased since the early 2000s.

-Experienced in structuring public finance deals, Jeffry particularly focuses on real property tax exemption mechanisms, including Tax Increment Financing (TIF) and Enterprise Zone and CRA tax abatements.
-Jeffry’s practice includes forming and counseling Joint Economic Development Districts and New Community Authorities.
-He especially enjoys helping clients to model, and understand, the economic impacts on projects and communities from the use of such development tools; Jeffry strives to help clients determine if the “juice is worth the squeeze” when considering various economic development incentives.
+Jeffry especially enjoys helping clients understand the quantitative effects of legal concepts in public finance settings.
+A fan of multi-tabbed spreadsheets, he works with others at the firm to model real property tax exemption mechanisms, such as Tax Increment Financing (TIF) and Enterprise Zone and CRA tax abatements.
+Jeffry strives to help clients determine if the “juice is worth the squeeze” when considering various economic development incentives.